Aleix88/Hypervideos/README.md

 - [Hiper: Hypervideos graphical interface](#hiper-hypervideos-graphical-interface)

 ### What is Hypervideos.js?
 Hypervideos.js is an easy way to create interactive videos and images for your website in a very simple way.
-You will be able to add diferent interactive elements in a given timestamp of the vídeo.
+You will be able to add diferent interactive elements in a given timestamp of the video.
 See the [examples](#examples) to a better undestanding of the concept.
 Is compatible with video/images files and YouTube videos.

 ### How to use Hypervideos.js